minimalist-nlp/gpt2-text-generation/README.md

     --loader_workers 4 \
 ```

-Testing the model on shell:
+You can generate sentences with the model using (you may change the sampling parameters in the `generate` function in `gpt2_lm.py`):
 ```bash
 python interact.py --experiment experiments/lightning_logs/version_{date}
 ```